sdclibbery/tradr/README.md

  x Not running properly: why?
 Work ok when run individually; dont seem to be launching though x Check log pages x Check launch of buy-then-sell bots from product trade page...
-* Order tracking
- x Have a sqlite database
- x Write info on every order to it x exchange, id, time, side, price, amount, who made it and why, price at time of making it x Getting WRONG priceAtCreation x Can read back info on filled orders, augmenting with profit info x Update status on cancelling orders
- * Back up sqlite db regularly to google drive
- * Update status on retrieving orders from gdax
-* Save account info to DB whenever its accessed
-* Sort out graceful closedown: use server.close to not accept new connections, then wait for existing to complete
 * Trading pages
  x Route for page with product
  x List account info into iframe